bgaze/ParsedownBundle/README.md

+> **This project is not maintained anymore.** Feel free to fork it and upgrade it as you want.

 # Bgaze Parsedown Bundle

-> This project is not maintained anymore.
-Feel free to fork it and upgrade it as you want.

 Add support for [parsedown](https://github.com/erusev/parsedown) and [parsedown-extra](https://github.com/erusev/parsedown-extra) in Symfony 2.